ditekshen/is-wos/README.md

 # Information Stealers Wall of Sheep (IS-WOS)

 Similar to DEF CON's Wall of Sheep, but for information stealers and keyloggers that mostly operate over SMTP and FTP.
 Families include AgentTesla, HawkEye, Phoenix, AspireLogger, and Orion Logger.
-Only uniques hashes are considered.
+Only unique hashes are considered.

 ![image](https://github.com/ditekshen/is-wos/raw/master/img/dashboard.jpg)

-## Key Takeaways
+## Observations

 - AgentTesla is the most used information stealer.
 - Operators utilize samples from different information stealer families.
 - Operators share passwords across multiple samples, families, and exfiltration accounts.
 - Most abused network for exfiltration is PDR (AS394695).
 HawkEye samples seem to favor NameCheap, Inc. (AS22612), which happens to be the second most abused network.
-- Almost all families used SMTPS for encrypted exfiltration.
+- Although plaintext SMTP was used for the majority of exfiltration across the families, almost all families used SMTPS for encrypted exfiltration.
+- SMTP, FTP, and HTTP exfilration was observed by some families, separately.
+For example, AgentTesla was observed to use SMTP, FTP and HTTP, and HawkEye was observed to use SMTP and FTP.
+- Some samples employed timestopming on the compilation timestamp, some of which were static.
 - Some samples used a non-standard SMTP destination port 26 as a means of evasion.
 - None of the binaries was signed.